niccit/easy-remote/README.md

 The keycaps will be 3D printed and I will attach a link to the STL file

 The case (yet to be designed and printed) will house all the hardware and will be coded in OpenSCAD.
-That file will be included along with the STL.
+That file will be included along with the STL files.